felizk/jelly-player/README.md

  * A silly little randomization algorithm for picking songs making sure to fill the playlist with a certain ratio of favorite songs.
  * Uses a nice little search algorithm '[fuzzysort](https://github.com/farzher/fuzzysort)' for quick lookup
  * How to link to items in the Jellyfin UI
+ * A sneaky way to support ratings.
+I really should fork jellyfin and contribute a way to add user rating through API.